-Christopher Filbey, William Flint Cahan, Carl Igolen-Robinson, Claire White, Simon Pinder, Georgina Rowe, Alexandra Smith (Head of Spanish), Charlotte Blake (Head of French), Claudia Schmitz (German IB), Jutta Mueller-Leighton (part-time), Francesca Micheli (Italian assistant), Hélène Pavan (French assistant), Angela Suarez (Spanish assistant) and Bobb Brown (part-time).
+Charlotte Blake (Head of French), Alexandra Smith (Head of Spanish), Dora Callington, William Flint Cahan, Joe Hyam, Carl Igolen-Robinson, Simon Pinder, Andy Searson, Claudia Schmitz (German IB), Jutta Mueller-Leighton (German IB), Annalisa Conway (Italian assistant), Hélène Pavan (French assistant), Angela Suarez (Spanish assistant) and Bobb Brown

 Everyone speaks English, don't they?
 Really?
 Not in our experience.
 Whether it's as a tourist or as a business person trying to persuade a reluctant buyer, if you can speak your host's language, surely you stand a better chance of success?

 On a deeper level, we should try to speak their language in the other sense: we should try to find out how they tick, the way they think, the way they feel.
 Brushing against their culture, their history, their heritage, their traditions, their society at a relatively early age is a great preparation.
 If we could all communicate with each other, we might just end up understanding one another.
 Not a bad goal in days like these, is it?
 So, language is a means to an end - buy that meal, close that deal - and much more besides.
 It is a key to understanding others and, thanks to that, we just might get a glimpse of understanding of ourselves.